-Based on our experience of over 12 years of building and running multiple remote-first businesses, we wanted to share our tips for working and managing teams remotely.
+As the CEO of Ziflow (an international, remote-first company), I've lived firsthand the challenges and rewards of remote working.
+Based on our experience of over 15 years of building and running multiple remote first tech companies, my co-founder Mat Atkinson and I wanted to share our tips and tools for working and managing teams remotely.

 Tip 1: Start with a Morning Routine